-A brand ambassador is modern jargon for having a sponsor.
-You do shout outs, reviews and generally promote a brand in return for cold hard cash, affiliate commissions, and free swag.
+A brand ambassador is essentially modern jargon for having a sponsor.
+You do shout-outs, reviews and generally promote a brand in return for cold hard cash, affiliate commissions, and free swag.

 I’ve covered what it takes to become a brand ambassador in more detail here.

 13. Start your own blog

 Writing a fitness blog is certainly not the quickest way to make money from fitness, but it has the most potential to make money from fitness, in terms of the different directions and activities you can do from your blog.

 Firstly, you will need your own website, and to have a love for writing about fitness (at least until you can get some other writers to write for you).

 Writing about the trials and tribulations of attaining a healthy body and keeping it can attract not only people wanting to get started but even those already on their journey wanting more ideas, tips, and tricks.